vcflib/vcflib/doc/vcfgenotypecompare.md

 # SYNOPSIS

-./build/**vcfgenotypecompare** <other-genotype-tag> <vcf file> adds statistics to the INFO field of the vcf file describing the amount of discrepancy between the genotypes (GT) in the vcf file and the genotypes reported in the <other-genotype-tag>. use this after vcfannotategenotypes to get correspondence statistics for two vcfs.
+**vcfgenotypecompare** <other-genotype-tag> <vcf file> adds statistics to the INFO field of the vcf file describing the amount of discrepancy between the genotypes (GT) in the vcf file and the genotypes reported in the <other-genotype-tag>. use this after vcfannotategenotypes to get correspondence statistics for two vcfs.

 # DESCRIPTION